The most basic question a young performance acolyte may ask is "How long does it

 49.5

-Looks like a hundred sums and divisions take roughly 2.5 milliseconds.
+Looks like a hundred sums and divisions take roughly 250 microseconds.
 But this

 is very far from the truth.
 Unless the complete execution takes a few seconds,